Toyota Yaris Hybrid Battery Troubleshooting

 Check the alternator

-If you’re experiencing battery problems on your Toyota Yaris, it may be time to check your alternator.
-Failing alternators can cause much trouble, from the engine not starting to dashboard lights dimming.
+If your Toyota Yaris’s battery is failing, it may be time to check its alternator.
+Failing alternators can cause many problems, from the engine not starting to dashboard lights dimming.

-One easy way to check your alternator is by using a voltmeter.
-It would help if you connected the red meter lead to the alternator’s B+ terminal and the black meter to the alternator’s case ground.
-A red light should be displayed on display.
+One easy way to check your alternator is to use a voltmeter.
+It would help if you connected the red meter lead to the alternator’s B+ terminal and the black meter lead to the alternator’s case ground.
+A red light should be displayed on the display.

-The voltmeter should show a voltage of at least 13.5 volts when the car is accelerating.
-If it shows lower or higher voltages, it could be a problem with the battery or a bad alternator.
+When the car is accelerating, the voltmeter should show a voltage of at least 13.5 volts.
+If it shows lower or higher voltages, it could indicate a problem with the battery or a bad alternator.

 Check the alternator for signs of trouble, such as a whining sound.
 Depending on the model, this could be caused by bad bearings, misaligned bushings, or a faulty diode.

-Another way to check your alternator is using the charging system indicator light.
+Another way to check your alternator is to use the charging system indicator light.
 This is the most common indication of a charging system issue.

 A bad alternator can damage your engine or other components.
 In some cases, you’ll need to replace the alternator.
 If you’re looking for an alternator replacement, you can find aftermarket alternators, which are usually just as good as OEM units.